-The purpose of ynpnGO’s Emerging Nonprofit Leader award is to recognize a current ynpnGO member who has a strong sense of vision, has passion and commitment, and inspires passion and commitment in others.
-The nominee must work for a nonprofit organization and be a member of ynpnGO.
+The purpose of ynpnGO’s Emerging Nonprofit Leader Award is to recognize ynpnGO members who has a strong sense of vision, has passion and commitment, and inspires passion and commitment in others.
+The honorees must work for a nonprofit organization and be a member of ynpnGO.
 Nominees will receive a separate application that must be completed in order to be officially considered.

-2019 Emerging Nonprofit Leader Award Recipient: Katie Cunningham
+2019 Emerging Nonprofit Leader Award Honoree: Katie Cunningham

 Katie Cunningham is a nonprofit professional driven to ensure educational equity and access to higher education in Omaha.
 Since 2013, Katie has worked for College Possible, a college access and success organization that supports talented, capable students from low-income backgrounds to and through college graduation.
 As Program Director, Katie leads both the high school and college programs serving nearly 750 high school and 1,500 college students this year.